rscherrer/speciome/README.md

 ## Parameters

-Non-default parameters are supplied in a _parameter file_.
+Non-default parameters are supplied in a parameter file.
 The parameter file must contain on each line, the name of one parameter followed by a blank (e.g. space or tab) and the value(s) that this parameter must take.
 Parameter names must match those in the table.
 Parameters that are not in the parameter file will take default values.
 Parameters that take multiple values must be supplied as such, with values separated by blanks (e.g. `nvertices 30 30 30`).

 We describe the different parameters (and their default value).